Samuel-de-Oliveira/Samuel-de-Oliveira/README.md

 age = 19

 programingLanguges = ['Python', 'C++', 'Lua']

-studySites = {'Youtube.com': 'Since: 2016 (Everything I know)',
-              'cursoemvideo.com': '2017-2020 (Learned more about Python and basic Linux)', 'terminalroot.com.br': 'Since: 2019 (Learned more about Linux)', 'tkdocs.com': 'Since: 2020 (Learned more about TKinter)', 'meleu.sh': 'Since 2021 (Learned about ShellScript)'}

 studySchools = {'Microcamp': '2019-2023 (Learned about Hardware and Robotics)',
                 'PICjr': '2023 (Learned about Mathematics for science initiation)'}